ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 </dd>
 <dt>OAuth 2.0 Authorization server</dt>
 <dd>
 The OAuth 2.0 authorization server used by the web application (client).
-It protects the API (protected resource) and authenticates its users by delegating the authentication to the authentication service (below).
+It protects the API (protected resource) and authenticates its users by delegating the authentication to the authentication service.
 </dd>
 <dt>Authentication service</dt>
 <dd>